huggingface/huggingface_sb3/README.md

-# Hugging Face 🤗 x Stable-baselines3 v2.0
+# Hugging Face 🤗 x Stable-baselines3

-A library to load and upload Stable-baselines3 models from the Hub.
+A library to load and upload Stable-baselines3 models from the Hub for Gym Environments.

+⚠️ If you use Gymnasium, you need to install `huggingface_sb3>=3.0`

 ## Installation
 ### With pip